 4. Reduce caffeine intake.

+Another important factor for good sleep hygiene is avoiding caffeine close to bedtime.
 Caffeine only heightens symptoms of stress.
-For the sake of your blood pressure, it’s a good idea to cut down on caffeine and stop drinking it at least 8 hours before you go to bed.
+For the sake of your blood pressure (and better sleep quality), it’s a good idea to cut down on caffeine and stop drinking it at least 8 hours before you go to bed.
 In lieu of coffee, try a relaxing cup of caffeine-free tea.

 5. Maintain a reasonably clean diet.